-Taxes seem to strike fear in the hearts of millions.
-And for some reason, that makes a few people lose their heads and hand out their personal information to strangers claiming to be from the IRS.
+Taxes strike fear in the hearts of millions.
+That anxiety makes some people lose their heads and do things like hand out personal information to strangers claiming to be from the Internal Revenue Service.

-I’m sure all you MTN readers are too sophisticated to be taken in by this scam, but apparently some people do in fact get a prepaid card or wire money to the criminals.
-Make sure your elderly relatives or other people who may be susceptible know that if they get a call from the IRS, it’s fake.
+I’m sure Money Talks News readers are too sophisticated to be taken in by such a scam.
+But make sure any of your elderly relatives or other people who might be susceptible know that if they get a call from the IRS, it’s fake.

-Scam No. 2: No, wait, it’s the IRS emailing
+Scam No. 2: Phony emails from the IRS

 Let’s be very clear.
 The IRS lives in the Stone Age.
 They do not email.
 Ever.